 The associated template used for the form.

-Example// Create the Form template and pass in elements const formTemplate = new FormTemplate({ title: "Inspector report", description: "Enter all relevant information below", elements: [groupElement] // Add all elements to the template }); // Add a new feature form with grouped fields const form = new FeatureForm({ container: "form", groupDisplay: "sequential", // only display one group at a time formTemplate: formTemplate // set it to template created above });
+Example// Create the Form template and pass in elements const formTemplate = new FormTemplate({ title: "Inspector report", description: "Enter all relevant information below", elements: [groupElement] // Add the grouped elements to the template }); // Add a new feature form with grouped fields const form = new FeatureForm({ container: "form", groupDisplay: "sequential", // only display one group at a time formTemplate: formTemplate // set it to template created above });

 -